Telegram-Guyz/MEME-COIN-Price-Tracker/README.md

 <i>A Telegram bot to find the price of MEME COIN.
-This bot can be hosted anywhere!!</i>
+This bot can be hosted anywhere!!
+Add Bot token in config.py and run the bot</i>

 <u>Available commands</u>: